FREQUENTLY ASKED QUESTIONS (FAQ) about the 5 Star holiday cottage accommodation at Crosswoodhill near Edinburgh and Livingston, Scotland.

 Do you take “any-day” bookings?

-Sorry, but in advance for various domestic and commercial reasons we usually only take Saturday to Saturday bookings in Orlege and our other smaller properties.
+Sorry, but in advance for various domestic and commercial reasons we usually only take Saturday to Saturday bookings.
 You are welcome to book less than a week but in advance the rental will be the same as that for a full week.
 Discounted weekly or part-week bookings are occasionally available very last minute and will be flagged up on the Late News/Late Offers section of the Home Page both here and on the Crosswoodhill website.

 Please tell us how we can book and can we pay by credit or debit card?